North Charleston PD previews ‘One Stop Shop’ hiring event

 The North Charleston Police Department (NCPD) is searching for difference makers.

-“We’re looking for anybody,” Burgess said, “and everybody, that is willing to put on this blue and put their lives before others.”
+“We’re looking for anybody and everybody that is willing to put on this blue and put their lives before others.”

-NCPD currently has 26 officer openings and are looking to fill those positions at this weekend’s One Stop Shop hiring event.
+NCPD currently has 26 officer openings and is looking to fill those positions at this weekend’s One Stop Shop hiring event.

 “This is just kind of a first step to provide more innovative ways to our applicants that want to be in the profession,” NCPD’s recruitment manager Chiquanna Giles said.
 “An opportunity to, you know, just pretty much one stop shop.
 Get everything done at once.”